Chronology: Worst Ebola outbreak on record tests global response

 Sept.
 18: WHO says 2,630 dead out of 5,357 thought infected.

 United Nations special mission to combat Ebola will deploy staff in Liberia, Guinea, Sierra Leone.
-Security Council adopts resolution calling for lifting travel, border restrictions.
+Security Council adopts resolution calling for lifting travel and border restrictions.

 French President Francois Hollande says military hospital will be set up in Guinea.